isopink/isopink.github.io/_posts/2025-04-16-Regularization.md

 title: "Lecture 12 : Regularization"
 ---

 In this time, we will introduce regularization, a kind of way to deal with [overfitting](https://isopink.github.io/Overfitting/).
-The discussion will proceed in following four parts:
+The discussion will proceed in following five parts:

 1. Simple example of regularization.